emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 These days, I make space for playfulness throughout the process.

-For example, Ciaran recently came up with a "Doomsday" prioritisation exercise.
+For example, our Delivery Manager came up with a "Doomsday" prioritisation exercise.
 We imagined what would happen if the whole team failed to come to work.
 This was a brilliant way to consider the "cost of not doing" our existing work.
-The playful way Ciaran facilitated the exercise brought out playfulness in the rest of the team.
+The playful way he facilitated the exercise brought out playfulness in the rest of the team.
 This made it a bonding experience, as well as productive.

 ## 6. Delegate follow-up